In this months blog, we take a look at the elements and principles need to form a cracking successful website,

 - Images and pictures.
 Keep the use of images and graphics to the minimum required to emphasise or illustrate the point of the content.
-Try to use images that convey success, happiness and add valuable content to your page.
+Try to use images that convey success, and happiness and add valuable content to your page.

 - Call to action.
 Let’s be honest, you want your visitors to buy your product or services but have you made this obvious?
-A well placed call to action button such as “buy here”, “order today” etc should always be visible to your visitors.
+A well-placed call to action button such as “buy here”, “order today” etc should always be visible to your visitors.
 Consider this button as your cash register!

 - Colours and mood.
 Colour plays an important part in great website design.
-A little bit of research can reveal the physiological aspects of colour usage, for example, red is considered good for food based sites, orange is creative and playful etc Black pages are cool but you need to consider if your user may have to print out information!
+A little bit of research can reveal the physiological aspects of colour usage, for example, red is considered suitable for food-based sites, orange is creative and playful etc Black pages are cool but you need to consider if your user may have to print out information!
 The mood or voice of your content should be kept consistent and true to your brand.
 Don’t do wacky or try to be funny if that’s not what you are!
 Be professional.

 - Fresh content.
 Keep your website content up to date and add new content regularly.
-This can be simply by adding a blog or your existing content can be repurposed.
+This can be done simply by adding a blog or your existing content can be repurposed.
 For example, if your content was written in 2017, review it and update it for today.
 Google is always learning about and discovering new content.

 Keep things clear, easy to read, easy on the eye and fast to load!
 Not too much to ask for is it?
 Functional, user-friendly website design will always win the day and keep important search engines interested in your website.
 Design and write your website for human beings, not robots!